tollbros/isString/README.md

 ## Things to consider
 - You can publish code without commiting it.
 Not sure why you would but there are no guards to prevent you from doing so.
+- On github, the org is `tollbros`
+- On npm, the org is `tollbrothers`